jrolfe777/personal-finance-starter/docs/workshop.md

 **Takeaway:** This is the core of AI-accelerated development.
 The AI is not just writing isolated snippets; it is implementing a full-stack feature by creating and modifying multiple files across the codebase.
 It understands the component structure, the server-side action and flow architecture, and the UI library (React/ShadCN).
 This step transforms hours or days of coding into a few minutes of AI-driven execution.

-### Step 6: Test and Identify Issues
+### Step 7: Validate and Identify Issues

-After the AI has implemented the feature, a human developer's role shifts to testing and validation.
-Let's test the "Add Goal" button and see what happens.
-You'll notice it doesn't work.
-This is a realistic scenario where the initial implementation may have a bug or an omission.
+After the AI has implemented the feature, the developer's role shifts to that of a senior reviewer and quality assurance lead.
+We use our test plan from Step 5 to validate the implementation.

-**Action:** Click the "New Goal" button in the "My Financial Goal" widget.
-You will see that it does nothing.
+**Action:** Manually walk through the test cases defined in `docs/debt-calculator-tests.md`.
+You will likely find that some functionality is missing or incorrect.
+For example, you might notice the "New Goal" button in the Goal Planner Widget doesn't do anything.
 Now, enter the following prompt:

 > The "New Goal" button in the Goal Planner Widget doesn't do anything when I click it.
 Please fix this by connecting it to the Add Goal Wizard.